-These events took place on the Los Álamos cattle ranch, towards the south of the township of Junín, during the final days of March, 1928.
+These events took place on the Los Álamos cattle ranch, somewhat south of the town of Junín, during the final days of March, 1928.
 The protagonist was a medical student, Baltasar Espinosa.
-We may describe him for now as no different to any of the many young men of Buenos Aires, with no particular traits worthy of note other than an almost unlimited kindness and an oratorical faculty that had earned him several prizes from the English school in Ramos Mejía.
-He did not like to argue; he preferred it when his interlocutor was right and not he himself.
+We may describe him for now as no different than any of the many young men of Buenos Aires, with no particular traits worthy of note other than an almost unlimited kindness and an oratorical faculty that had earned him several prizes from the English school in Ramos Mejía.
+He did not like to argue; he preferred it when his interlocutor was right and not himself.
 Although the vagaries of chance in any game fascinated him, he played them poorly because it did not please him to win.
-His wide intelligence was undirected; at thirty-three years of age, the completion of one last subject stood in the way of his graduation, despite its being his favourite.
-His father, who was, like all gentlemen of his day, a freethinker, had instructed him in the doctrines of Herbert Spencer, but his mother, before setting out on a trip to Montevideo, requested of him that every night he say the Lord’s Prayer and make the sign of the cross.
+His wide intelligence was undirected; at thirty-three years of age the completion of one last subject stood in the way of his graduation, despite its being his favorite.
+His father, like all gentlemen of his day, was a freethinker and had instructed him in the doctrines of Herbert Spencer.
+But his mother, before setting out on a trip to Montevideo, requested of him that every night he say the Lord’s Prayer and make the sign of the cross.
 Over the years, not once had he broken this promise.

-He did not lack in courage; one morning he had traded, more out of indifference rather than wrath, two or three blows with a group of fellow students who were trying to force him into taking part in a university demonstration.
-He abounded in questionable opinions, or habits of mind, from a spirit of acquiescence: his country mattered less to him than the risk that in other parts they might believe that we continue to wear feathers like the Indians; he venerated France but despised the French; he had little respect for Americans, but he approved of there being skyscrapers in Buenos Aires; he thought that the gauchos of the plains were better horsemen than those of the hills or mountain ranges.
-When his cousin Daniel invited him to summer in Los Álamos, he accepted immediately, not so much because he liked the country, but more out of his natural geniality and his not having found a valid reason for saying no.
+He did not lack in courage.One morning he had traded, more because of indifference rather than anger, two or three blows with a group of fellow students who were trying to force him into taking part in a university demonstration.
+He abounded in questionable opinions, or habits of mind, from a spirit of acquiescence: his country mattered less to him than the risk that in other parts they might believe that we continue to wear feathers like the Indians.
+He venerated France but despised the French; he had little respect for Americans, but he approved of there being skyscrapers in Buenos Aires; he thought that the gauchos of the plains were better horsemen than those of the hills or mountain ranges.
+When his cousin Daniel invited him to summer in Los Álamos he accepted immediately,not so much because he liked the country, but more out of his natural geniality and his not having found a valid reason for saying no.

 The ranch’s main house was large and somewhat run-down; the foreman, who was known as Gutre, had his quarters close by.
 The Gutres were three: the father, the son (who was particularly uncouth) and a girl of uncertain paternity.
 They were tall, strong and bony, with Indian features about the face and hair that tinged red.
 They hardly spoke.
 The foreman’s wife had died years ago.

 Early on, Daniel had to absent himself and leave for the capital in order to close a deal involving some livestock.
-In all, the business would take him about a week.
+In all the business would take him about a week.
 Espinosa, who was already a little tired of hearing about his cousin’s good fortune with women and his tireless interest in the variations of men’s fashion, preferred to remain on the ranch with his textbooks.
 The heat was suffocating and not even the night brought relief.
-One morning at daybreak, thunder woke him.
-The wind was rocking the casuarinas.
+One morning at daybreak thunder woke him.
+The wind was rocking the casuarina trees.
 Espinosa heard the first drops of rain and gave thanks to God.
-All of a sudden, the cold air rolled in.
-That afternoon, the Salado overflowed.
+Suddenly cold air rolled in.
+That afternoon the Salado river overflowed.

-In the days that followed, the Gutres wolfed down the barbecued meat and sardines so as to arrive sooner at the Gospel.
+In the days that followed the Gutres wolfed down the barbecued meat and sardines in order to arrive sooner at the Gospel.

 A little pet lamb that the girl had adorned with a sky-blue ribbon had injured itself on some barbed wire.
-To staunch the bleeding, the Gutres were wanting to apply cobwebs; Espinosa treated it with some pills instead.
+To staunch the bleeding the Gutres were wanting to apply cobwebs; Espinosa treated it with some pills instead.
 The gratitude that this treatment inspired took him aback.
-At first, he distrusted the Gutres and had hidden in one of his books the two hundred and forty pesos that he had with him; now, with the owner away, he had taken on Daniel’s role and was giving timid orders that were being followed immediately.
+At first he distrusted the Gutres and had hidden in one of his books the two hundred and forty pesos that he had with him.
+Now, with the owner away, he had taken on Daniel’s role and was giving timid orders that were being followed immediately.
 The Gutres would trail him through the rooms and along the porch as if they were lost without him.
-Whilst reading to them, he noticed that they would take away with them the crumbs that he had left on the table.
-One evening, he caught them unawares as they were, in few words, speaking of him respectfully.
+While reading to them he noticed that they would take away with them the crumbs that he had left on the table.
+One evening he caught them unawares as they were, in few words, speaking of him respectfully.